b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/README.md

 based on components.
 With Next.js, with the one functionality and skillset, you may build front-end Web-applications and native Android, iOS, and Universal Windows Platform (UWP) applications.
 This covers my usecase, which is JavaScript for the front-end, to realise the user-interface (UI) of the Web-application (linked with a possible Android application).
+The 'framework' architecture and functionality will be useful for the JavaScript beginner, and may assist rapid prototyping.
+I understand that is recommended to be well-grounded with a language prior to extending that understanding with a framework in that same language.
+In this project-based learning and experiential road-map, pragmatism drives acquiring the language and framework in tandem.

 That said, I intend to seed, curry and encourage, with these projects, subsuming the establishment of an international non-profit foundation, to support and administrate a centralised, yet decentralised auspice,